wing328/r-twitter/docs/NonCompliantRulesProblem.md

 # twitter::NonCompliantRulesProblem

-A problem that indicates the users rule set is not compliant.
+A problem that indicates the user's rule set is not compliant.

 ## Properties
 Name | Type | Description | Notes